robbert229/jaeger-postgresql/README.md

 ## Legacy

-This project started out as a simple [fork](jozef-slezak/jaeger-postgresql), but was eventually completely rewritten.
+This project started out as a simple fork of [Jozef Slezak's plugin of the same name](jozef-slezak/jaeger-postgresql), but was eventually completely rewritten.